-Grave Digger Blues, my most recent noir novel, is now available in print and special digital editions.
+Grave Digger Blues, my most recent noir novel, is available in print and digital editions (scroll down).

 “Grave Digger Blues is a nasty, raunchy, rude-boy romp that I totally loved.
 In its sinister way it is very, very funny.
 The exquisitely rendered visuals and other enhancements are great.
 You’ll love it, especially if you hate the Beatles.”
 W.K.
 Stratton (Chasing the Rodeo, Boxing Shadows, Floyd Patterson: The Fighting Live of Boxing’s Invisible Champ)

-DIGITAL: The standard Kindle version, which you can read on your iPhone, Kindle, Kindle Fire, etc., is powered by an explosive 52,000 word hardboiled pulp fiction story and over 100 eye-popping photos, drawings and other graphics.
-The Blues Deluxe version for the iPad has all that plus over an hour of audio, including Jesse’s original blues theme songs, audio chapters (collaborations with Johnny Reno) and a video music intro.
-Download the iPad version from iTunes for $6.99 or the Kindle version from Amazon for $4.99.
-See more details on the GRAVE DIGGER BLUES PAGE.
+DIGITAL EDITIONS: The standard Kindle version includes the same explosive 52,000 word hardboiled pulp fiction story and over 100 eye-popping illustrations.
+The Blues Deluxe version for the iPad also has more than an hour of audio, including Jesse’s original blues theme songs, audio chapters (collaborations with Johnny Reno) and a video music intro.

 ROCK CRITIC MURDERS: 25th ANNIVERSARY EDITION, is a multi-touch, multi-media iBook for the iPad, availing in the iTunes store.